nats-io/nats-server/README.md

 ## Building

 This code currently requires at _least_ version 1.1 of Go, but we encourage the use of the latest stable release.
+We will be moving to requiring at _least_ 1.4 in the near future.
 Go is still young and improving rapidly, new releases provide performance improvements and fixes.
 Information on installation, including pre-built binaries, is available at
 <http://golang.org/doc/install>.
 Stable branches of operating system